MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks,

 • Keep your body hydrated

-The costs for brow lift surgery vary depending on several factors.
-The type of procedure you get, type of anaesthesia used, location (hospital or clinic), to mention just a few.
+The costs for Brow Lift Surgery vary depending on several factors, including the type of procedure you get, the type of anaesthesia used, and the location (hospital or clinic), to mention just a few.
 Dr Hunt and his team will provide you with a detailed quote after your first consultation.

-If you meet certain strict criteria, you might be eligible for a partial rebate by medicare or health insurance subsidy for plastic surgery.
+If you meet certain strict criteria, you might be eligible for a partial rebate from Medicare or a health insurance subsidy for plastic surgery.

-You can learn more about possible Medicare & Health Fund coverage, Brow Lift Surgery Payment Plan, or the costs for face surgery on our Surgical Costs page.
+You can learn more about possible Medicare & Health Fund Coverage, Brow Lift Surgery Payment Plans, or the cost of Brow Lift Surgery on our Surgical Costs page.

 Speak With Dr Jeremy Hunt